haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/bk-extension-dev-guide.md

   - /guides/v2.1/mktpl-quickstart/intro-moreinfo.html
 ---

-The {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} Developer Guide contains information for developers who want to know more about developing or modifying Magento components.
-With this knowledge you can extend or customize any of the existing components in the Magento application.
-You can also create components that introduce new functionality and distribute them to merchants.
+The {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} Developer Guide contains information for developers who want to know more about developing or modifying Magento组件.
+With this knowledge you can extend or customize any of the existing 组件 in the Magento application.
+You can also create 组件 that introduce new functionality and distribute them to merchants.

-## Magento components
+## Magento组件

 The Magento application is made up of *Modules*, *Themes*, and *Language Packages*: